aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

    1. Amazon Connect Changes Contact Flow changes

       - [Add the Amazon Lex bot created/imported to the Amazon Connect instance](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-lex.html)
-      - [Add the Amazon Lamda named](https://docs.aws.amazon.com/connect/latest/adminguide/connect-lambda-functions.html#add-lambda-function) `gp-fsi-claimprocessing-notification` created by the CDK stack to the Amazon Connect instance
-      - Update Contact Flow imported: update `Get customer input` with the Lex details, `Invoke AWS Lambda function` with the lambda added, and select a `queue` and publish the flow
+      - Update Contact Flow imported: update `Get customer input` with the Lex details, and select a `queue` and publish the flow

-   2. A sample customer webpage for Amazon Connect Chat will be created by the Stack.
-We need to update the Connect chat info in the `home.html` file kept under S3 bucket and folder named `SampleConnectchatUI`
-      - You can add Amazon Connect chat user interface to a webpage by configuring the communications widget in the Amazon Connect admin website as detailed [here](https://docs.aws.amazon.com/connect/latest/adminguide/add-chat-to-website.html).
-While configring the communications widget, in the Communications options section, choose `Chat` option for your customers to engage with your widget (you can ignore `Web calling`), and then choose Save and continue.
-      - You can select the Contact Flow `GP-FSI-ClaimsProcessing` created earlier
-      - For the option to `Add security for your communications widget`, you can opt `No`

-         Note: To add security for your chat communications widget to have more control when initiating new chats, including the ability to verify that chat requests sent to Amazon Connect are from authenticated users, you can follow [this documentation ](https://docs.aws.amazon.com/connect/latest/adminguide/add-chat-to-website.html#confirm-and-copy-chat-widget-script)

-      - COPY and Paste the `Communications widget script` into line 81-93 in the `home.html` page kept under `SampleConnectchatUI` of the S3 bucket (you can download the file, make changes and upload it back, make sure that the file name is matching)
+   2. Allowlist the Amazon CloudFront URL in your Amazon Connect chat widget
-      - Also note that the `WebsiteURL` from the output of `ClaimsProcessingStack1` stack (CloudFront URL) needs to be added as an approved domain to your communication widget as instructed [here](https://docs.aws.amazon.com/connect/latest/adminguide/add-chat-to-website.html#chat-widget-domains)
+      - Get the `CloudFrontURL` from the output of `ClaimsProcessingStack1` stack (CloudFront URL)
+      - Add it as an approved domain to your Amazon Connect communication widget as instructed [here](https://docs.aws.amazon.com/connect/latest/adminguide/add-chat-to-website.html#chat-widget-domains)

+   3. Use the sample Cognito User created or set up Cognito User

+      #### Use the sample Cognito User created
+       - As part of the deployment, using `loadsamples.py` file, we create a sample coginot user with email "test@example.com" and temporary_password "Test@1234". - When you login to the Amazon CloudFront URL, you will be prompted to reset the password to a new one.

+      #### Set up Cognito User
+      - Go to the Amazon Cognito console .
+If prompted, enter your AWS credentials.
+      - Navigate to user pools on the left side of the panel.
+You should see a user pool created via CDK stack.
+      - Click on the pre-created user pool.
+You will land on the image shown below:
+      - Click on Users tab below Getting Started section and click on create user to create your user profile.
+      - Now, create a new user by providing username, valid email address and temporary password to login to the application.
+      - After this setup, you should be able to login and launch your application!

-   3. Informational: A sample Amazon Lex will be created by the Stack using the file named `LexImport.py` under `claimsprocessing` folder.
+   4. Informational: A sample Amazon Lex will be created by the Stack using the file named `loadsamples.py` under `claimsprocessing` folder.
 It will import a sample bot, buid it and creates an alias with `gp-fsi-claimprocessing-filenewclaim` Lambda associated for the Lambda codehook.
 The sample Amazon Lex `GP-FSI-ClaimsProcessing-sample.zip` shared as part of this guidance package is imported.

    If needed, you can manually import the sample Amazon Lex following [this](https://docs.aws.amazon.com/lex/latest/dg/export-to-lex.html) or given below :
       - Download `GP-FSI-ClaimsProcessing-sample.zip` given under the path `source/Amazon Lex`